How to Watch 'Love Island USA' With New Host Ariana Madix on Streaming

 Can we pull you for a chat?

-One of our favorite reality dating shows, Love Island USA is returning with a brand new host.
-Vanderpump Rules' star Ariana Madix will host the upcoming sixth season of the hit reality show, picking up the helm from Modern Family's Sarah Hyland (and before that, social media personality Arielle Vandenberg).
-Sexy singles are heading to the vibrant villa ready to find love and you can watch it all go down when the series premieres exclusively on Peacock on June 11.
+One of our favorite reality dating shows, Love Island USA is returning with a brand new host tonight.
+Vanderpump Rules' star Ariana Madix will host the sixth season of the hit reality show, picking up the helm from Modern Family's Sarah Hyland (and before that, social media personality Arielle Vandenberg).
+Sexy singles are heading to the vibrant villa ready to find love and you can watch it all go down when the series premieres exclusively on Peacock tonight, June 11 at 9:00 p.m.
+ET.

 Watch 'Love Island USA' on Peacock